Hello? Are there any Baby Boomers in here? We bet there are.

 Angelique is a lifestyle creator who shares fitness and wellness content.
 Find Angelique on Instagram and Facebook.

 Even though Boomers frequent the platforms above, this doesn’t mean they’ve overlooked TikTok.
-Boomers create and consumer on TikTok too!
+Boomers create and consume on TikTok too!
 This year there are 41.7 million users aged above 55.

 Trends have even come and gone of Gen Z or Millennial TikTokers dancing with their parents or grandparents to popular routines.
 But an even greater connection is being made.
 Trending music on TikTok can range anywhere from an 80s classic or a new song from a niche artist, and it is often completely random.
 When songs that were hits in different generations trend on TikTok influencer marketing, it has the ability to bring together other different generations.